 Participants are chosen by application by the Leadership Steering Committee.
 Applications are available in October each year.

-The program consists of a retreat, seven full-day modules, and an overnight trip to Cheyenne spanning a nine-month time period.
+The program consists of a retreat, seven full-day modules, and an overnight trip to Cheyenne spanning a 10-month time period.
 Program participants must attend the retreat and a minimum of seven out of eight regular modules to be recognized as a Leadership Sheridan County graduate.
 Late arrival or partial attendance at any of the core modules could result in ineligibility to be a graduate.
 No tuition refunds will be granted if a participant fails to complete the program.